Paaull12/ProiectJavaScriptDigitalN/README.md

-Enter in the master brench.
+Enter in the master branch.